DungKHoang/Import-Export-OneView-Resources/README.md

 ## Import-OVResources.PS1

-Import-OVResources.ps1 is a PowerShell script that configures OV resources based on Excel sheets including:
+Import-OVResources.ps1 is a PowerShell script that configures OV resources based on Excel sheets.
+It generates scripts for the follwoing resources:

    | OneView resource             | PowerShell script | Ansible playbook |